From Burnout to Business Owner

 Professional + Speaking Bio

-Kate Bagoy is a traveling business strategist, award winning UX designer, consultant & coach for entrepreneurs ready to make big impact without losing themselves or their soul.
+Kate Bagoy is a award winning consultant & coach for new creative entrepreneurs.

-Kate started her career working for Fortune 500 companies but quit after becoming hopelessly burnt out.
-After earning her MBA she moved to Silicon Valley to manage product design and marketing for a mobile startup – the valley wasn’t a fit, but Kate caught the startup bug and has been working with entrepreneurs ever since.
+Kate landed her dream job at a Fortune 500 company right out of college, but quit after becoming so burnt out her most meaningful relationships were with Netflix and Vodka.
+After failing her first attempt at business ownership and earning her MBA, Kate moved to Silicon Valley to manage product design and marketing for a mobile startup.
+The valley wasn’t a fit, but Kate caught the startup bug and has been working with entrepreneurs ever since.

-Now focused on guiding people through the transition from corporate hell to “hell, yes!” entrepreneurship, Kate calls upon 15 years of experience to help you create the right strategy for your business, wether you’re ready to build a seven-figure startup or just want to run a home-based consulting business.
+Now focused on guiding people through the transition from corporate hell to “hell, yes!” entrepreneurship, Kate calls upon 15 years of business mentorship and experience to help you design a life and business you love.